-Do I Want to Be an Apparel Buyer?
+Should I Become an Apparel Buyer?

 Apparel buyers are professional shoppers and negotiators who use both business sense and fashion savvy to acquire apparel and accessory merchandise for clothing companies.
 The job entails staying current with fashion trends, sourcing products and developing relationships with product vendors, as well as managing product orders and sales in line with the employer's margin and profit goals.
 Apparel buyers also negotiate costs and set the retail prices for products while establishing promotional sales strategies and tracking industry competition.

 A career in apparel buying will likely appeal to individuals who have strong business skills and who want to work in the fashion industry.
 This is a full-time position that often requires overtime hours.
-While it tends to be high-paying, the U.S. Bureau of Labor Statistics projects little growth for the career over the 2012-2022 decade.

 Step 1: Research Job Requirements

-Apparel buying often requires long hours, extensive travel, and difficult negotiations.
+Apparel buying often requires long hours, extensive travel and difficult negotiations.
 People in this position must use business and fashion knowledge to make confident purchasing decisions that directly impact their companies' goals.
-Buyers must analyze and forecast trends, work with retail sales and operations employees to discern buying trends, and locate and place bids on apparel and accessories.
+Buyers must analyze and forecast trends, work with retail sales and operations employees to discern buying trends and locate and place bids on apparel and accessories.
 These tasks require sophisticated product and market knowledge, as well as strong analytical abilities.

 Step 2: Earn a Bachelor's Degree

 Many employers seek apparel buyers who have completed a bachelor's degree program.
-Fashion design, marketing, merchandising, and business degree programs can provide aspiring apparel buyers with skills and job-related knowledge.
-Required courses typically include consumer behavior, marketing, statistical analysis, trend forecasting, accounting, and economic theory.
+Fashion design, marketing, merchandising and business degree programs can provide aspiring apparel buyers with skills and job-related knowledge.
+Required courses typically include consumer behavior, marketing, statistical analysis, trend forecasting, accounting and economic theory.

-- Participate in an internship.
 In addition to coursework, many schools offer internships in the fashion or retail industries for credit for students pursuing a college degree.
 These programs can also provide college students with real-world experience and skills in their field that can be used after graduation.

 Step 3: Gain Experience

-- Stay current on industry trends.
 Apparel buyers must continuously educate themselves about the latest trends and product lines to be successful in their field.
 Attending seminars and fashion shows and reading industry publications can provide networking and learning opportunities.